Investigating the usefulness of Quantum Blur: Introduction and Motivation

+Procedural generation is a broad field that consists of methods to algorithmically generate any form of content~\cite{pcg}.
+This content could consist of music, text, images, maps or more.
+The algorithms used can vary greatly, depending on the type of content being generated and the requirements it must satisfy for a give use case~\cite{pcg}.
+They can range from the relatively simple -- such as Perlin noise used in map or texture generation~\cite{lagae:10} -- to computationally hard tasks such as constraint satisfaction~\cite{smith:11}.

+`Quantum Blur' is a method for manipulating certain types of data using quantum software~\cite{wootton-fdg,capdeville-21}, devised as first step towards showing that quantum computers could be used for procedural generation~\cite{wootton-fdg,wootton-cog,hamido-21}.
+Specifically, it is applied to data that can be represented as sets of floating point numbers associated with coordinates.
+It can therefore be applied in a range of cases pertinent for procedural generation, such as height maps and images where the numbers represent the height and brightness for different coordinates, as well as musical scores for which the numbers represent the loudness of a note whose coordinates are its pitch and the beat at which it is played.

+The application of Quantum Blur in these areas shows that even current quantum computing resources are sufficient to contribute at the easy end of procedural generation, and starts the journey towards investigating ever more complex uses for quantum computation.

-`Quantum Blur' is a method for manipulating images using quantum circuits~\cite{wootton-fdg,capdeville-21}, devised as first step towards showing that aspects of quantum computing could be used for procedural generation~\cite{wootton-fdg,wootton-cog,hamido-21}.
-Images are first translated into circuits via an amplitude encoding~\cite{schuld-20}, and then manipulated by making changes to the circuit.
-The encoding is performed such that small modifications to the circuit result in small, blur-like changes to the image.
+Henceforth, we will primarily describe Quantum Blur in terms of its application to monochrome images.
+The method begins by converting images into the form of quantum circuits.
+These are the simplest element of software for quantum computers, analogous to a set of Boolean operations in conventional digital software.
+The conversion of images into circuits is done via a so-called amplitude encoding, sometimes used in quantum machine learning~\cite{schuld-20}.
+Manipulation of the image is then achieved by making changes to the circuit, typically by adding further operations.
+The encoding is defined such that small modifications to the circuit result in small, blur-like changes to the image.

-Due to the use of an amplitude encoding, each point in the image corresponds to a possible output bit string.
-The number of qubits required to represent a given image therefore scales logarithmically with the number of pixels.
-As a specific example, a $2048\times1024$ pixel image requires 21 qubits, which is well within reach of both current prototype quantum computers and simulation with conventional hardware.
-The method can therefore handle high-resolution images using current resources for quantum computation.
-This is indeed the primary motivation for its development: it is an application of quantum software that is useful with current resources, rather than waiting on future developments.

-All quantum software is built from a basic set of quantum gates, each of which are used to manipulate quantum superposition and entanglement.
-As an example of quantum software, Quantum Blur was designed based upon these principles: encoding images as entangled states and inducing a form of blur effect using quantum superposition.
-However, this alone does not prove that superposition and entanglement are required to obtain the results that we see from Quantum Blur.
-One of the main aims of this work is therefore to determine what the results of the effect would be when coherence and entanglement are restricted.
-We will also make comparisons with conventional blur effects.